ahmad-moussawi/vertex/README.md

-# Vertex
+# Vertex 👓
-Powerful JSX View Engine 😎
+Powerful JSX View Engine

+**How it works:**
+Vertex compiles and caches your JSX views to Hyperscript so they will get easily rendered to HTML using [vhtml](https://github.com/developit/vhtml).

+Vertex will compile your views only when needed, giving you the performance boost.

+You can use the **include** directive to include partials views

 # Getting Started
-Vertex let you write your views using the JSX syntax, it will compile them to Hyperscript, and then they will get rendered by [vhtml](https://github.com/developit/vhtml)

 ## Installation
 ```shell